nullzero-live/project-alpha/README.md

 # project-alpha
 ## An initial exploration of self-driven end to end data collection, processing, analysis and learning.
 Applying learnt methods to a full pipeline using the messy data of 'the real world.'
 I will perform end-end project research, data collection, framework selection, model and all other factors based on the wisdom of the hive mind that is the internet.
-My goal is to experience the
+My goal is to fully experience the data science pipeline and all the complexity which comes with it.

 Sub-Goals:
 1. Resource an interesting and relevant public data source.